revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban-performance.md

 ### KPERF-004 · P1 · Create and remove a disposable card

-Execution: Code-derived; not executed in this review.
+Execution: Automated and executed on 2026-09-10 in the docs host at 1280×720 and 390×844.
+The focused workflow created a titled Product/Backlog card through the current card action menu, observed Backlog move from 5000 to 5001, used the visible recent-card control to remove only that generated card, and verified the count returned to 5000 with no page-wide horizontal overflow at the narrow viewport.

-1. Fresh load; invoke Add card here on Product/Backlog ⇒ editor draft has blank title/description, Medium priority, Story points 3, New tag, empty assignees and Product team.
+1. Fresh load; open the context action menu on Product/Backlog KAN-101 and invoke Add card here ⇒ editor draft has blank title/description, Medium priority, Story points 3, New tag, empty assignees and Product team.
-2. Enter unique title “E2E temporary backlog card”, points 2, save ⇒ exactly one new card appears in that target stack; Backlog becomes 5001 and other column totals stay 5000.
+2. Enter unique title “E2E temporary backlog card”, points 2, save ⇒ Backlog becomes 5001 and other column totals stay 5000.
+The docs demo’s created-card status strip exposes that exact title and its Remove action, because an end-ranked card is outside the current virtual viewport.
-3. Reopen the created card ⇒ entered fields persist; remove this disposable card via its Delete card action ⇒ Backlog returns to 5000 and title is absent.
+3. Activate the strip’s Remove action ⇒ only the generated title disappears and Backlog returns to 5000.
+Reload before any independent edit/reopen persistence check.

-Visual: new card is reachable and not hidden behind the editor; count and empty-space layout update cleanly.
-Automation: identify the created card by unique title then record its generated ID; never assume a fixed ID or timestamp.
+Visual: new-card identity and remove target remain reachable above the virtual board, not hidden behind an editor or thousands of end-ranked cards; count and empty-space layout update cleanly.
+After removal, the 390×844 board has no page-wide horizontal scrolling.
+Automation: scope the action menu to KAN-101, locate the `status` by its unique title, and use `Delete recently created card`; never assume a generated ID or timestamp.
 Delete only the test-created record.
-Browser confirmation is needed for the plugin's create/delete controls and any confirmation dialog.
+The performance fixture intentionally disables browser confirmations for repeatable cancel/delete actions.

 ### KPERF-005 · P0 · Move under load and warn on WIP

-Execution: Code-derived; not executed in this review.
+Execution: Partially automated and executed on 2026-09-10 in the docs host at 1280×720.
+The focused workflow moved KAN-101 from Product/Backlog to Product/Triage through its rendered context menu, observed Backlog/Triage change to 4999/5001, returned the virtualized end-ranked card through the board's visible last-moved-card control, restored both to 5000, then collapsed and remounted Product to confirm KAN-101 is visible.
+Cross-lane and WIP-warning behavior remains source-derived.

-1. Fresh load; move KAN-101 Product/Backlog to Product/Triage ⇒ Backlog 4999, Triage 5001; metadata unchanged and one occurrence of KAN-101 remains.
+1. Fresh load; open KAN-101's context menu, hover Move card, and choose Product/Triage ⇒ Backlog is 4999 and Triage is 5001.
+The card retains its title and appears only once.
+2. Observe the Moved card status strip, which names Customer interview synthesis and provides Return recently moved card when the end-ranked destination makes the card leave the mounted virtual range.
+3. Activate Return recently moved card ⇒ the strip closes and both Product/Backlog and Product/Triage return to 5000.
+4. Collapse Product, then expand Product ⇒ KAN-101 remounts and is visible in Backlog, proving the return restored the board's canonical source data.
-2. Move it across lanes to Platform/Review ⇒ Triage returns to 5000; Review becomes 5001 and Platform/Review 2501.
-3. Inspect WIP ⇒ Platform/Review already exceeds configured limit 260 at baseline; moving another card is permitted because behavior is `warn`, not blocking.
+5. Move it across lanes to Platform/Review ⇒ Triage returns to 5000; Review becomes 5001 and Platform/Review 2501.
+Inspect WIP: Platform/Review already exceeds its configured limit 260 at baseline; another move warns rather than blocks.
+This cross-lane warning path is source-derived and remains a future E2E case.
-4. Scroll away/back, then return card to Product/Backlog ⇒ counts restore to 5000; identity and metadata survive virtualization.

-Visual: no stuck drag ghost; warning remains readable in an already-over-limit lane.
-Automation: validate destination and totals after each move; use currently rendered geometry, not coordinates recorded before scrolling.
-Avoid expecting an initially clear Review warning.
+Visual: context and submenu overlays remain readable above the virtual board; the moved-card control remains reachable outside the stack; collapse/remount does not leave a blank lane or stale count.
+The Review warning must remain readable in its already-over-limit lane.
+Automation: scope the context menu to KAN-101, hover its Move card menuitem, target the `menuitemradio` named Triage, then locate the `status` by Moved card and use Return recently moved card.
+Validate counts after each mutation and use the remounted card identity rather than pre-scroll coordinates.

 ### KPERF-006 · P1 · Collapse/expand and keyboard recovery